Jack Bruce: 2010s

 February 2012 saw Bruce playing in Havana, Cuba, along with guitarist Phil Manzanera, supporting the mambo band of Augusto Enriquez.
-March saw another residency at Ronnie Scott's in London supported by his Big Blues Band, followed by a UK tour.
-The concert at the Stables, Milton Keynes on 18 March was due to be recorded as an Instant Live CD release, but technical issues prevented this.
-The following evenings' performance at the same location was recorded and a 2CD version issued by Instant Live.
+March saw another residency at Ronnie Scott's in London, supported by his Big Blues Band and followed by a UK tour.
+The concert at the Stables, Milton Keynes on 18 March was planned to be recorded as an Instant Live CD release, but technical issues prevented this.
+The following evenings' performance at the same location was recorded, and a 2-CD version was issued by Instant Live.

-Spectrum Road, a collaboration with Vernon Reid, Cindy Blackman and John Medeski in tribute to The Tony Williams Lifetime, was released in June 2012 by the US jazz record label Palmetto Records and was accompanied by a series of dates at large jazz festivals in North America and Europe throughout June and July.
+Spectrum Road, a collaboration with Vernon Reid, Cindy Blackman, and John Medeski in tribute to The Tony Williams Lifetime, was released in June 2012 by the US jazz record label Palmetto Records and was accompanied by a series of dates at large jazz festivals in North America and Europe throughout June and July.

-In March 2014, Bruce released Silver Rails on the Esoteric Antenna label, his first solo studio album in over a decade.
-Silver Rails was recorded at Abbey Road Studios in London, produced and mixed by Rob Cass and features contributions from Cream lyricist, Pete Brown, Kip Hanrahan and wife Margrit Seyffer as well as musicians Robin Trower, Cindy Blackman, Phil Manzanera, Uli Jon Roth, John Medeski and Bernie Marsden.
+In March 2014, Bruce released Silver Rails on the Esoteric Antenna label, his first solo studio album in more than a decade.
+Silver Rails was recorded at Abbey Road Studios in London, produced and mixed by Rob Cass and features contributions from Cream lyricist, Pete Brown, Kip Hanrahan, and wife Margrit Seyffer as well as musicians Robin Trower, Cindy Blackman, Phil Manzanera, Uli Jon Roth, John Medeski and Bernie Marsden.
 The deluxe version of the album featured a behind the scenes documentary "The Making of Silver Rails" which was filmed on location at the studios and directed by Bruce's daughter Kyla Simone Bruce.
 Bruce's son Malcolm Bruce pre-produced the album and played guitar on several tracks, while Bruce's daughter Aruba Red was featured on "Hidden Cities" singing backing vocals.